Vietnam.vn - Nền tảng quảng bá Việt Nam

 THE RATE OF STUDYING ABROAD ACCORDING TO THE PROJECT IS ONLY 32%

 Following the previous projects on doctoral training for higher education institutions using the state budget, the Government continued to approve the Project "Improving the capacity of lecturers and managers of higher education institutions to meet the requirements of comprehensive fundamental innovation in education and training in the period 2019 - 2030" (Project 89) in 2019.
-The goal of the project is to have about 7,300 lecturers trained at the doctoral level by 2030.
+The goal of the project is to have about 7,300 lecturers trained at doctoral level by 2030.
 However, currently the number of lecturers sent by training institutions to participate in this project is very low compared to the assigned target.

 Currently, many university lecturers study abroad mainly with scholarships from foreign schools and institutes.

-The specific goal of Project 89 is to train about 10% of university lecturers with doctoral degrees; of which 7% are trained full-time abroad, 3% domestically and in collaboration with foreign universities.
-To achieve the above goal, in about 10 years, it is necessary to train about 7,300 lecturers with doctoral degrees and over 300 lecturers in the fields of culture, arts and physical education and sports with master's degrees.
+The specific objective of Project 89 is to train about 10% of university lecturers with doctoral degrees; of which 7% are trained full-time abroad, 3% domestically and in collaboration with foreign universities.
+To achieve the above objective, in about 10 years, it is necessary to train about 7,300 lecturers with doctoral degrees and over 300 lecturers in the fields of culture, arts and physical education and sports with master's degrees.

 However, according to statistics from the Ministry of Education and Training, the number of university lecturers participating in this project in the past two years has been lower than the set target.
 Specifically, in 2022, the total training target was 766 people in the country and 251 abroad, but the implementation results were only 24% in the country and 32% abroad (only 80 people studied abroad).
 In 2023, the total training target was 319 people in the country and 202 people abroad, but the implementation capacity based on the number of people who attended school and the schools reported was only about 37% in the country and 64% abroad.
-According to the representative of the Department of Higher Education, the implementation of Project 89 is being delayed, and schools have implemented very little compared to the assigned target according to the initial registration or commitment.
+According to the representative of the Department of Higher Education, the implementation of Project 89 is being delayed, schools have implemented very little compared to the assigned target according to the initial registration or commitment number.

 Dr. Pham Nguyen Huy Phuong, Deputy Head of the Department of Organization and Administration, Ho Chi Minh City University of Industry and Trade, defended his doctoral thesis at the Technical University of Ostrava (Czech Republic), on a diplomatic scholarship from the school.

 Preliminary statistics from Ho Chi Minh City University of Technology also show that in 2022, out of 30-40 people studying abroad, only about 10% will go with the state budget.
 Of which, Project 89 currently has a few participants.
-"Currently, through the school's partnership, lecturers and staff can easily get scholarships to study at foreign schools," said Associate Professor, Dr. Tran Thien Phuc, Vice Principal of the school.
+"Currently, through the school's partnership, lecturers can easily get scholarships to study at foreign schools," said Associate Professor Dr. Tran Thien Phuc, Vice Principal of the school.

-Associate Professor, Dr. Nguyen Hoang Tu Anh, Principal of Ho Chi Minh City University of Information Technology, said that currently, the university's teachers study abroad mainly with scholarships from schools and institutes, because the procedures are simple, the scholarship level is high, and there is no requirement to return to work for the school immediately after graduation.
+Associate Professor Dr. Nguyen Hoang Tu Anh, Principal of the University of Information Technology, Ho Chi Minh City, said that currently, the university's teachers study abroad mainly with scholarships from schools and institutes, because the procedures are simple, the scholarships are high, and there is no requirement to return to work for the school immediately after graduation.
 A trend of many teachers after graduating from a doctoral program is to continue to apply for postdoctoral scholarships.

 Associate Professor, Dr. Nguyen Xuan Hoan, Chairman of the University Council, Ho Chi Minh City University of Industry and Trade